adacollege/cs-python-loops/README.md

 # cs-python-loops
-A repo with a loops challenge
+There is an report with a loop challenge.